shway0/Gpt/DEPENDENCIES.md

 ## Character Dependencies
 - Wei Liang's development depends on his interactions with the Warden and his transformed state
 - Yanmei's character arc depends on her integration into Wei and Ru Yun's group and her contribution of village perspective
-- Lian Hesh's moral conflict depends on witnessing Wei's actions and her return to the Wastes as an Order representative
+- Lian Hesh's moral conflict depends on her return to the Wastes as an Order representative and her reunion with Wei
-- Feng Zhao's antagonism depends on Wei's growing power threatening the status quo
+- Feng Zhao's antagonism depends on his suspicion about the transformation zone's connection to forbidden research
 - Ru Yun's development depends on her study of Wei's transformation and collaboration with Scholar Zhen Min
 - Mei Ling's role depends on maintaining contact between the village network and Wei's group
 - The Silent Choir's investigation depends on Wei's unusual energy signature and will intensify in Act II
 - The Warden's evolution depends on managing the transformation zone created by Wei's cultivation
 - Scholar Zhen Min's role depends on his hidden archive of forbidden texts and collaboration with Ru Yun
-- Jian Rou's character development depends on her observation of the transformation zone and questioning of Order doctrine
+- Jian Rou's character development depends on her investigation of the transformation zone and questioning of Order doctrine

 ## Plot Dependencies
 - The Wei-Ru Yun-Yanmei alliance depends on their integration of different perspectives on power and survival